Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 - bit 6: = 64 means that the object is in a global heap.
 If a value is being assigned that is a heap object but is not global, that value will have to be promoted to the global heap first because otherwise other threads could not access it.
 Note that this doesn't differentiate between nursery and young generations, so copying from nursery to young generations will have to start the scan at the beginning of the young generation - rather than the current end of heap as would be used for other promotion copies.
 - bit 7: - 128 is currently unused

 For BlockClosure, the high 8 bits of the identityHash is the number of parameters for the block.
-The methods for `value`, `value:`, etc. will check this matches and then dispatch to the block code.
+The methods for `value`, `value:`, etc. will check this matches and then dispatch to the block code. `cull:`, etc. also use this to pare away the right number of parameters.

 #### Examples `need update`